McManning/Coherence/Documentation~/components/getting_started.rst

 Creating Unity Components
 --------------------------

-After a component has been attached to an object in Blender, a matching :sphinxsharp:type:`UnityEngine.MonoBehaviour` can be automatically added to the synced GameObject.
+After a component has been attached to an object in Blender a linked :sphinxsharp:type:`UnityEngine.MonoBehaviour` can be automatically added to the matching GameObject.

 Add a new MonoBehaviour to your Unity project: